samperay/pycodes/README.md

 In each program at the beginning, comments are marked to know what this code would be used for.

 These examples are being written/tested in python3.5

+getsysinfo.py - Provides the basic information on the system

+search_replace.py - Search for a particular pattern in a file, on success take a backup and append in same file